Hanufu/init.lua/README.md

 Prerequisite: install [ripgrep](https://github.com/BurntSushi/ripgrep).

-After cloning this repository, go to .config and clone the Packer plugin manager, so you can use ":PackerSync" and get updates for the installed plugins.
+After cloning this repository, clone the Packer plugin manager, so you can use ":PackerSync" and get updates for the installed plugins.

 ```shell
 git clone --depth 1 https://github.com/wbthomason/packer.nvim\